Letter from the Faculty Director, Summer 2018

 Our issue this season is optimistic: at the apex of our work with undergraduate research in all of its variety across the Appalachian region and beyond, we find ourselves regularly astonished by the nuanced thinking and articulate voices that shape the contributions we receive.
 Our journal is rooted in the curiosity our authors bring to us from institutions stretch our reach from Virginia’s mountains to the beaches of California, from small liberal arts colleges to research universities, and across the full range of humanistic inquiry in undergraduate research.

-Our review process for submissions for Volume 8 will be under way in the fall for release by the end of the semester (fingers crossed), and we hope to have decisions out by the beginning of October for that issue.
-The call for work for Volume 8 was just announced.
+The Fairfield-based review process for submissions for Volume 9 will be under way in the fall for release by the end of the semester (fingers crossed for a smooth transition), and we expect they will have timely decisions coming back to you.
+The call for work for Volume 9 will be announced shortly.
 You can find details about the journal, including our submission and review processes, by following our Submit and About links, or by checking out the FAQ.

-As the Director, my mission remains steady: I aim to gather original and challenging undergraduate research in order to foster cross-disciplinary engagement with texts, images, and events, and consequently, to develop a sustained and intellectually forward conversation at the undergraduate level about the meaning, value, and function of our culture in all of its manifestations.
-Moreover, I push my undergraduate editorial staff to interview, discover, record, edit, and draw on the best resources available so that we can disseminate undergraduate research projects in the humanities at their best: our series of Audio and Video Matters (AVM) highlights conversations with noted speakers, the Art Matters archive features important art from the collections, InVox Editorials present shorter-form journalism on timely events, and we hope soon to launch two new concepts: (1) Civic Matters, discussions about local and national public policy issues, and (2) Sound Matters, short reports from the sound archives.
+As the Director, my mission has remained steady: for the last nine years, I have aimed to gather original and challenging undergraduate research in order to foster cross-disciplinary engagement with texts, images, and events, and consequently, to develop a sustained and intellectually forward conversation at the undergraduate level about the meaning, value, and function of our culture in all of its manifestations.
+Moreover, I continue to push my undergraduate editorial staff to interview, discover, record, edit, and draw on the best resources available so that we can disseminate undergraduate research projects in the humanities at their best: our series of Audio and Video Matters (AVM) highlights conversations with noted speakers, the Art Matters archive features important art from the collections, InVox Editorials present shorter-form journalism on timely events; Civic Matters, discussions about local and national public policy issues; and Sound Matters offers short reports from the sound archives.
 Let us know if you -- professors and students -- would like to join us in any of those ventures!

 Please do not hesitate to contact me or our editors with any questions or suggestions for our future editions.
 We look forward to hearing from you!